epimed/ai4omics-practical-session/README.md

 jupyter lab
 ```

-Then follow the instructions in the notebooks.
+Then follow the instructions in the notebook.

+## Step 4: Open the task 2

+The second task is available in the file `task2.ipynb`.

+## Solutions of the exercises

-The solutions will be available later in this repository and also explained and commented in a video format (coming soon).
+The solutions are available in this repository (please refer to the files `task*_solution.ipynb` or `task*_solution.pdf` in `notebook` folder) and also explained and commented in a video (coming soon).